 Truth is, people who conceive applications usually don’t know what’s going on in the users’ minds.
 Why?
-Because they’re not the users.
+Because they're not the users.
 No matter how sure we are about our design and concept, the users will always surprise us.
-As for the cost argument, you will see further down how usability testing can actually *save* a significant amount of cost if done early enough in the process.
+As for the cost argument, you will see below how usability testing can actually save a significant amount of cost if done early enough in the process.

 The new way of testing: quick and collaborative

 Over the past couple of years, there has been a clear trend towards what could be called “agile” usability testing: out go the 20+ page reports – written by a usability test engineer and often just put on the shelves by the developers.
 Instead, we test with fewer users – 5 is a good number – encourage team members to come and observe, and have a debrief immediately after the tests.
 These debriefs are working sessions where everybody will contribute their observations, ideally on sticky notes which are then classified into overall issue categories.
 During these working sessions, it’s important to stay away from too much thinking about technical or design solutions ... they will come in the next step.